General Eligibility Requirements:

 If a non-married parent or both married parents entered all zeros for the SSN.

-Be sure to list our school code (Title IV Code: 003176) to ensure that we will receive your FAFSA information for award processing.
+*Be sure to list our federal school code (003176) on your FAFSA to ensure that we will receive your information for award processing. *

 Step 2: Your Student Aid Report